• Skip to primary navigation

 Restaurant Secret Shopper Jobs – A Strategy To Eat For Free And Hack Your Food Expenses

-There are a lot of ways to address these expenses.
+With that said, there are a lot of ways you can address these expenses.
 For example:

 • Housing – Live in cheaper and smaller places.
 Or house hack to reduce your housing expenses, such as by living with roommates, renting out a room in your house on Airbnb, or living in a multi-unit property and renting out the other units.

-• Transportation – Bike or use mass transit rather than driving.
-When you do drive, only do so with cheaper, more fuel-efficient cars like a Prius.
+• Transportation – Bike or use mass transit.
+When you do drive, only do so with cheaper, more fuel-efficient cars like a Prius (or even with an affordable EV like the Chevy Bolt).

 • Food – Shop at cheaper grocery stores like Aldi.
 Avoid going out to eat and try to cook at home more often.

 Housing and transportation are common topics in the personal finance/financial independence space and there’s definitely no shortage of articles out there extolling the financial benefits of house hacking or getting around via bike.
-In fact, I’ve written about both on this blog (see here and here).
+I’ve written about both on this blog (see here and here and here).

-On the food front, the strategy typically boils down to a few things: cut down on costs by going out to eat less and shop for food at low-cost grocery stores.
-These are obviously totally fine things to do, but here at Financial Panther, we’re always on the lookout for slightly more advanced tactics that we can use to optimize our lives.
+Meanwhile, on the food front, the strategy typically boils down to a few things: cut down on costs by going out to eat less and shop for food at low-cost grocery stores.
+Of course, these are fine things to do, but here at Financial Panther, we’re always on the lookout for slightly more advanced tactics that we can use to optimize our lives.

 Similar to how people use credit cards to travel for free or house hack to live for free, secret shopping is something that you can use to hack your food budget, allowing you to go out to eat far more often than you’d otherwise be able to.